 We had a lovely lunch at a Vegetarian Restaurant overlooking the beach then decided to taxi it back to Moyogalpa as we couldn’t face the overcrowded chicken bus twice in one day.

-The main beach at Playa Maderas is really popular with surfers and has a hostel, surf school and a couple of overpriced restaurants, but if you walk further down the beach it is almost deserted and strikingly beautiful.
+The main beach at Playa Maderas is popular with surfers and has a hostel, surf school, and a couple of overpriced restaurants, but if you walk further down the beach it is almost deserted and strikingly beautiful.

-There is a hostel called Matilda’s at the end of the beach that has a path beside it which takes you around the headland to Bahia Majagual; another beautiful, wind swept beach that was completely deserted except for some fishermen fishing off the rocks.
+There is a hostel called Matilda’s at the end of the beach that has a path beside it that takes you around the headland to Bahia Majagual; another beautiful, wind-swept beach that was completely deserted except for some fishermen fishing off the rocks.

 We climbed over the rocks to another small bay and swam there, feeling like the last people on earth.